ONSdigital/eq-survey-runner-benchmark/doc/performance-investigations/README.md

 ## Extracting performance metrics from CSVs

-You can use the `extract_distribution_summary.py` script to extract high level metrics from the Locust distributions CSV:
+You can use the `extract_stats_summary.py` script to extract high level metrics from the Locust distributions CSV:

 ```
-python scripts/extract_distribution_summary.py < output_stats.csv
+python scripts/extract_stats_summary.py < baseline_stats.csv
 ```

 Will output something like: